Welcome to Biomedical Engineering

 In response to this unprecedented demand, Waterloo launched the Biomedical Engineering undergraduate program in September 2014.
-This unique co-op program offers the interdisciplinary background, problem-solving skills, and hands-on experience needed to collaborate with biologists, medical practitioners, policy makers, and engineers in different fields.
+This unique, accredited co-op program offers the interdisciplinary background, problem-solving skills, and hands-on experience needed to collaborate with biologists, medical practitioners, policy makers, and engineers in different fields.
 Students will graduate with the ability to design technologies and engineering solutions for complex health-related problems, including quality-of-care, public health, rehabilitation medicine, and sports medicine.

 - Mar.
 25, 2019

 Every year, six exceptional co-op students, one from each faculty, are recognized by the University of Waterloo for their contribution to their employer, their community and the further development of experiential education.

 - Apr.
 11, 2018